Signs of Hearing Loss

-Learn more about the different signs & symptoms and types of hearing loss below.
+Learn more about signs & symptoms of hearing loss below.

 Ringing in Your Ears

-There are two theories regarding the cause of hearing loss-related tinnitus, but both involve damage to the nerve endings responsible for hearing.
-One theory is that the nerve endings in the cochlea are damaged and bent all the time, constantly sending a signal to the brain.
-The other theory is that the brain is no longer receiving a signal from the damaged nerve endings and is looking for it, similar to phantom limb pain.
+There are two theories regarding the cause of hearing loss-related tinnitus.
+Both involve damage to the nerve endings responsible for hearing.
+One is that the nerve endings in the cochlea are damaged and bent all the time, continually sending a signal to the brain.
+The other theory is that the brain is no longer receiving stimuli from the damaged nerve endings and is looking for them.
+This idea is similar to phantom limb pain.

-Amplification can help manage tinnitus by stimulating your healthy nerve endings in an attempt to mask the sounds generated by your damaged nerve endings.
+If you're experiencing tinnitus, it's a good idea to have your hearing tested.
+Amplification can help manage hearing loss-related tinnitus.
+Stimulating your healthy nerve endings masks the sounds caused by your damaged nerve endings.

 Difficulty Hearing in One Ear

-An asymmetrical hearing loss is defined as a difference in hearing between your ears.
-Some treatments are time-sensitive, so asymmetrical hearing loss should always be investigated as soon as possible.
-Both of your ears have been to all of the same places and done all of the same things, so they should hear the same!
+An asymmetrical hearing loss is a hearing loss in one ear or worse in one ear than the other.
+While it's typical to have hearing loss as we age, it's not good to have a difference between your ears.
+Both of your ears have been the same places and done the same things, so they should be the same!

 Difficulty Hearing in Crowded Environments